gregversteeg/CorEx/README.md

 The code here is written by Greg Ver Steeg and Gabriel Pereyra.

-Additional theoretical developments are underway, some of which are already implemented here.
+This code implements only the techniques of the first paper.
+Additional theoretical developments appear in the second paper and more are underway.
+New functionality will be added over time.

 ###Dependencies